diogovk/movie_trailer_website/README.md

 ## P1: Movie Trailer Website

 "Server-side code" that stores a list of movies, including box art imagery and a movie trailer URL.
-Then from this list, static page will be generated allowing visitors to browse their movies and watch the trailers.
+Then from this list, a static page is generated allowing visitors to browse their movies and watch the trailers.

 To execute type: